 - In the event of an emergency, contact us at 1-888-407-4747 toll-free within the U.S. and Canada, or via a regular toll line, 1-202-501-4444, from other countries.

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

 You should exercise reasonable caution to minimize your exposure to crime.
 Criminals are opportunists and prey on unwary people, particularly those carrying cameras, pocketbooks, laptops, or backpacks.
 Lock your valuables in secure hotel safes and empty your wallets of excess credit cards and cash.
 If dining at an outdoor restaurant, keep an eye on your belongings at all times.
 While driving, it is best to keep all car doors locked; windows rolled up, and purses, bags, briefcases, and other valuables out of sight, preferably in the trunk.
-Parked cars, particularly in the Punta Carretas and Pocitos neighborhoods, have also been broken into.
+Parked cars, have also been broken into.

 Montevideo continues to experience armed robberies of patrons at crowded restaurants and street crimes are common in all areas of the city and at all hours of the day and night.
 Burglaries and attempted burglaries are increasingly common in upscale residential neighborhoods, including Carrasco, Montevideo.
 A combination of preventive measures including rigorous use of locks and alarms, strong grillwork on all windows, guard dogs, and keeping a residence occupied as much as possible.
 Using a security service is recommended.

 During the summer months (December-March), beach resort areas such as Punta del Este see an increase in the number of petty street crimes and residential burglaries.

 Exercise common sense in your activities in Uruguayan resort areas, and be attentive to your personal security and surroundings.